A week on Sunday (no. 23)

 The weather has varied this week.
 I am still wearing crampons.

 The number of geese on the river has increased.
-When it is warmer, they walk about and paddle about on the water.
+When it is warmer, they walk about and swim out on the water.

 When it is cold, they group together.
 If this was their postcard, they’d write: “Wish you were here.
 We could use the body heat.”